AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 ### Scroller Axis

 There's one more feature that only AnyStock scroller has - an additional axis inside, which helps to control the shown and hidden parts of the data and not to get lost.
-It's enabled by default, but we can disable it:
+Let's disable it:

 ```
 // create scroller series with mapped data